 These are the instructions to root Google Nexus 9 Mobile 3G running on Android 7.0 Nougat using Chainfire-Auto-Root tool on Windows Computer.

 Remember: Your Google Nexus 9 Mobile 3G should have at-least 40-50 percent of battery to perform the rooting process.

 If you are having Google Nexus 9 WiFi Variant then head over to this Page for correct root guidelines.

-Step 2: Now, enable USB Debugging on your Google Nexus 9 Mobile 3G Tablet.
+- Now, enable USB Debugging on your Google Nexus 9 Mobile 3G Tablet.
 To enable the USB debugging: Open Settings > Developer Options > USB Debugging > Tap on the Checkbox to Enable it.

 Optional: You can also verify the root status of your device by using the Root Checker Application.